Jojoaky/Percentage-Bar-Lib/README.md

 # PercentageBar Library

-The PercentageBar library provides a simple and customizable way to generate percentage bars for visual representation of progress or levels.
+The Percentage Bar library provides a simple way to generate percentage bars in ascii from for arduino projects.

 ## Installation